 The soft limits are applied to Knapsack Pro API usage so you can add more test suites for your new projects whenever you like.

 We sum up the execution time of all your test files from all your API tokens (each set of tests you run with Knapsack Pro should have generated a unique API token in the Knapsack Pro user dashboard to track and run your test files properly).

 Let's say your project has RSpec tests and you run CI build on a single machine for 40 minutes.

-If you run the 40 minutes RSpec test suite CI build with Knapsack Pro on 2 parallel nodes (node 0 takes 20 minutes and node 1 takes 20 minutes) then your project fits 1 hour test suite plan because the total time of running RSpec test suite is 20 minutes + 20 minutes = 40 minutes per CI build.
+If you run the 40 minutes RSpec test suite with Knapsack Pro on 2 parallel nodes (node 0 takes 20 minutes and node 1 takes 20 minutes) then your project fits 1 hour test files plan because the total time of running RSpec test files is 20 minutes + 20 minutes = 40 minutes in total.

-In other words, Knapsack Pro records total execution time from all your test suites (API tokens) executed across all parallel CI nodes.
-The total recorded time per CI build should fit up to the plan limit.
+In other words, Knapsack Pro records total execution time of your test files from all your test suites (API tokens) executed across all parallel CI nodes.
+The total recorded time of your test files should fit up to the plan limit.